GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

     result = funcByVal(x);
     cout << "funcByVal() returns " << result << " and x is still " << x <<endl;

-    // x pased by reference, so it is changed by the function cout << "x before calling funcByRef(): " << x << endl;
+    // x passed by reference, so it is changed by the function cout << "x before calling funcByRef(): " << x << endl;
     result = funcByRef(x);
     cout << "funcByRef() returns " << result << " and x was changed to " << x <<endl;